The reality of Calvinism versus the gospel of Jesus Christ.

 Paul does NOT say that people believe in Jesus Christ because they are part of the “elect.”
-He makes it clear that people will not, and cannot believe unless we preach, and they hear…the word of the living God.
+He makes it clear that people will not, and cannot believe…unless we preach, and they hear…the word of the living God.

 1 Corinthians 15:22 For as in Adam all die, even so in Christ shall all be made alive.

-This passage is one that motivates me to evangelize perhaps more than any other.
-Not only is the terror of the Lord on the day of judgement very real, but Jesus Christ has called us to labor tirelessly to “persuade” people, via the gospel, to repent…while there is still time.
-If the false, Calvinist understanding of predestination were indeed true then this scripture is a lie because no one could be persuaded.
+The passage above is one that motivates me to evangelize perhaps more than any other.
+Not only is the terror of the Lord on the day of judgement very real, but Jesus Christ has called us to labor tirelessly to “persuade” people, via the gospel, to repent.
+If the false, Calvinist understanding of predestination were indeed true then this scripture(along with many, many others) is a lie because no one could be persuaded.

 2 Thessalonians 2:12 Those are damned who believe not the truth, but have pleasure in unrighteousness.
-Who is damned?
-Those who choose not to believe.

 1 Timothy 3:6-7 God’s wants all men to be saved and come to the knowledge of the truth, for He gave Himself as a ransom for all.

 1 Timothy 4:10 We labor and suffer reproach because we trust God, who is the savior of all men.